lorierickson/hc_Terraform/Getting Started_edits.md

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).

+## Install Terraform

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file deliverable for your platform, machine or environment on which you like to run code and do development.
+To install Terraform, visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary executable file for your system.

 With Terraform installed, let's dive right into it and start creating some infrastructure.

-Most guys find it easiest to create a new directory on there local machine and create Terraform configuration code inside it.
+Most guys find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.

 ```shell
 $ mkdir terraform-demo